 More About the Personhood Series

 In this workshop, participants learn how to create and sustain a compassionate state of mind, and to provide a space for someone to have an experience of being witnessed this way.
 We do this through a progression through several specific stages based on a series of experiential practices from the Hakomi Method.
 Once the experience of compassion is stabilized, we practice interacting as compassionate givers and receivers, in pairs and small groups.
 Through this process, participants develop more self-awareness, understanding and the capacity for deep listening.
 For therapists, this practice is a healthy alternative to stress and burnout, creating a context for gentle but powerful healing to happen.

 Quieting the Mind

 Even having good intentions to witness each other compassionately and to be truly present and helpful to someone in distress, we may still experience feelings of helplessness in the face of suffering.
 There are effective ways to respond to others who need comfort or reassurance, and to help them realize that some kind of nourishing experience is available.
 In this workshop, we explore the ways we ourselves may be unable to take in the emotional nourishment that is being offered.
-And we use skills from the Hakomi Experiential Method to learn how to recognize and communicate clearly and simply what it is that someone needs to hear and feel, and do this in ways that are appropriate and are received as nourishment.
+And we use skills from Hakomi to learn how to recognize and communicate clearly and simply what it is that someone needs to hear and feel, and do this in ways that are appropriate and are received as nourishment.